dicebear/dicebear/apps/docs/pages/guides/access-all-available-options/index.md

   contrast against, so UIs can flag that this group's selection is contrast-driven rather than random.
 Only set when the style definition declares a `contrastTo` constraint on the group.
+- `notEqualTo` (on color fields) lists the color groups this group must differ from.
+A UI that picks colors itself has to apply the same rule, because a single explicit color per group leaves the renderer nothing to filter.
+Only set when the style definition declares a `notEqualTo` constraint on the group.

 Component aliases (declared via `extends` in the definition) do not contribute their own `${alias}Variant` / `${alias}Probability` entries to the descriptor.